 Here are some examples of text-to-text and text-to-world connection questions:

-Did what I just read remind me of something from another book I read?
-If so, what?
+Did something I just read remind me of something from another book I read?

 What about this book is different from the last book I read?